My focus since I returned from vacation has been on becoming a

 Spent a lot of time looking at this view.
 Not my normal side of Downtown Austin.

 The first part of this week is dedicated to riding my new bike and class and research.
-Thursday is packet pickup and gaming after work.
+Thursday is packet pickup and gaming after work in technomono for long hours.
 Friday is prepping for Saturday, and Saturday we’re hosting both sides of the family for a grill-a-palooza.
 If we were super serious about this race we wouldn’t have done this, but it sounded like a fun way to celebrate father’s day.

 My goals this week are to: